-- 1. Initialize a file-scoped (global) variable named fraction\completed to zero.
-It has to be global because both the main program and the signal handler need access to it, and it can't be passed as a parameter to a handler. - 2.
+- Initialize a file-scoped (global) variable named fraction_completed to It has to be global because both the main program and the signal handler need access to it, and it can't be passed as a parameter to a handler. - 2.
 Draw the frame for a progress bar that indicates zero progress. - 3.
 Install a signal handler for SIGALRM.
-We'll name it refresh\progressbar() to make its purpose explicit. - 4.
-Set the first alarm to expire in one second.
+We'll name it refresh_progressbar() to make its purpose explicit. - 4.
+Set the first alarm to expire in 1 second.
 That should be a reasonable update interval.
-Because both the main program and the signal handler call alarm() with this value, we make it a macro constant named REFRESH\INTERVAL.
+Because both the main program and the signal handler call alarm() with this value, we make it a macro constant named REFRESH_INTERVAL.
 It is important that this step comes after the preceding one-we don't want to start sending signals until a signal handler has been installed. - 5.
 Start the lengthy task.
-To simulate a lengthy task, the program will enter a while-loop of the form while ( the fraction of the task completed < 1.0 ) Simulate the task's completing more work.
+To simulate a lengthy task, the program will enter a while loop of the form

+'''

+while ( the fraction of the task completed < 1.0 )

+// Simulate the task's completing more work.

+'''

-Rather than simulating a long task, we could make the program perform some very long computation, such as calculating tens of thousands of digits of $\pi$ , but there's no need to do that to demonstrate the principles underlying the use of the timer.
+Rather than simulating a long task, we could make the program perform some very long computation, such as calculating tens of thousands of digits of π , but there's no need to do that to demonstrate the principles underlying the use of the timer.
 Instead, the program will simulate the progress of a lengthy task by repeatedly sleeping a tiny amount of time and increasing a variable representing the fraction of work it completed.
 To make the simulation a bit more natural, we make the increases in the fraction of work completed random by basing them on the values returned by a random number generator.
-We can also control approximately how long the simulation runs with a macro constant MIN\SIMULATION\SECS, set to 16.
-To control how quickly the simulated task runs, we'll introduce another variable, progress\rate, that stores the maximum increase in the fraction of work completed in each iteration of the simulating loop.
+We can also control approximately how long the simulation runs with a macro constant, MIN_SIMULATION_SECS, set to 16.
+To control how quickly the simulated task runs, we'll introduce another variable, progress_rate, that stores the maximum increase in the fraction of work completed in each iteration of the simulating loop.

-We'll consolidate this behavior in a function, named lengthy\task().
-Its logic, partly in pseudocode, is essentially
+We'll consolidate this behavior in a function named lengthy_task().
+Its logic, partly in pseudocode, is essentially:

-'''

-let dt be a tiny amount of time in seconds
+''' // Let dt be a tiny amount of time in seconds.

-let progress_rate = dt / MIN_SIMULATION_SECS
+// Let progress_rate = dt / MIN_SIMULATION_SECS.

 while ( fraction_completed < 1.0 ) {

-sleep for dt seconds.
+// Sleep for dt seconds.

-let randfraction be a random number generated in the interval [0,1.0]
+// Let randfraction be a random number generated in the interval [0,1.0].

 fraction_completed = fraction_completed + (progress_rate randfraction);

 if ( fraction_completed > 1.0 )

 fraction_completed = 1.0;

 }

 '''

-Since the generated random number, randfraction, is in the range [0,1], the expression progress\rate \ randfraction is in the range [0, progress\rate].
-This limits the maximum increase of fraction\completed in any single loop iteration to progress\rate.
-Since 1/progress\rate is the least number of iterations of the loop, and each takes dt many seconds, the least amount of time that the task runs is and on average it should take about double this much time, because the average of large number of uniformly generated random numbers in the interval [0,1] is 0.5.
-This explains why, in the code 1, progress\rate is assigned dt/ (1/MIN\SIMULATION\SECS), so that the simulation runs at least that much time.
+Since the generated random number, randfraction, is in the range [0,1], the expression progress_rate randfraction is in the range $[0, progress_rate]$.
+This limits the maximum increase of fraction_completed in any single loop iteration to progress_rate.
+Since $1/progress_rate$ is the fewest number of iterations of the loop and each takes dt many seconds, the least amount of time that the task runs is and on average, it should take about double this much time, because the average of a large number of uniformly generated random numbers in the interval [0,1] is 0.5.
+This explains why, in the code, progress_rate is assigned dt / MIN SIMULATION SECS 1 so that the simulation runs for at least that much time.

+'''

-$MIN\SIMULATION\SECS = dt \times (1/progress\rate)$
+MIN\SIMULATION\SECS = dt \times (1/progress\rate)

+'''

 We'll use nanosleep() to do the sleeping in this code because it doesn't interact with any signals, including SIGALRM.
-We'll also make the number of nanoseconds in the timespec passed to nanosleep() a macro, SLEEPNSECS, defined here as 480,000,000, so that the sleep is about a half-second.
+We'll also make the number of nanoseconds in the timespec passed to nanosleep() a macro, SLEEPNSECS, defined as 480,000,000, so that the sleep is about a half-second.

-As it stands, there's a race condition on the update to fraction\completed, because if a SIGALRM is delivered to the program in the middle of an update, the refresh\progressbar() handler will run.
+As it stands, there's a race condition on the update to fraction_completed, because if a SIGALRM is delivered to the program in the middle of an update, the refresh_progressbar() handler will run.